 Having printed multiple items on the CR-10 I can say I am impressed.
 The overhangs are well formed with no drooping.
 The infill isn’t visible through the print wall.
 The bridging all completed without issue and taller objects have little to no Z banding even at higher print speeds, which is seemingly a standard to most FDM printers.

-Printing after the upgrades With one upgrade and after adjusting only a few of my slicer settings I was able to dial in the printer to run on par with my heavily modded Anet A6.
+With one upgrade and after adjusting only a few of my slicer settings I was able to dial in the printer to run on par with my heavily modded Anet A6.

 I believe a well-built machine can run safely for extended periods of time.
 I pushed this printer running back to back long prints with total times ranging from 18 hours to over 45 hours.
 I have left the printer idle for several days and returned it to running long and intricate prints and it is still printing without issue.

 The electric box for this printer is well designed and the cable connections make assembly easy.
 The cabling is all covered in protective sleeving and its bundled in a way that makes routing the cables easy.
 One thing which adds an extra layer of safety is an external mosfet for the heatbed.
-The

-The mosfet is one of the most common upgrade recommendation for most Chinese kit printers.
+The mosfet is one of the most common upgrade recommendations for most Chinese kit printers.
 It costs around 7-10$, but it’s even better when it’s included with the printer, so you won’t have any extra investments.

 - Large Build volume